 In August 2012, the Yamashiro Historic District was added to the National Register of Historic Places.
 According to the National Park Service, the Yamashiro Historic District includes "nine contributing buildings, sites, and structures on the estate property."

-Thanks to its romantic setting and impressive city views, Yamashiro is one of L.A.'s most popular wedding and special event venues.
-Spaces throughout Yamashiro are available for events, from the famous Garden Courtyard to the Skyview Room and the more intimate Koi Room.
+Thanks to its romantic setting and impressive city views, Yamashiro is one of L.A.'s most popular special event venues.
+Spaces throughout Yamashiro are available for events and weddings, from the famous Garden Courtyard to the Skyview Room and the more intimate Koi Room.